custom-cards/upcoming-media-card/troubleshooting.md

 Make sure you installed the custom components.
 This card only works with the custom-components linked at the top of the [readme of this card](https://github.com/custom-cards/upcoming-media-card/blob/master/README.md).

-### When asking for help on the forums or posting an issue on github, please be sure to indicate that you tried these steps and report your findings.
+### When asking for help on the forums or posting an issue on github be sure to indicate that you tried these steps and report your findings.

 ## Components